 If you suffer from trauma or anxiety, I have good news for you.
-There is a treatment called EMDR that is effective for treating trauma, anxiety, panic, and more.
+EMDR therapy is an effective therapy for treating trauma, anxiety, panic, and more.
 EMDR stands for “Eye Movement Desensitization Reprocessing.”
 As a trained and certified EMDR practitioner, I know that it can decrease the symptoms of PTSD, anxiety, and even depression after as little as three treatments.
-In this blog, I will share what EMDR is and how it can help your anxiety or trauma.
+In this blog, I will share what EMDR therapy is and how it can help your anxiety or trauma.

 Your mind is designed to heal from an emotional wound just as your body is designed to heal from a physical wound like a cut.
 But if something gets in the cut like a piece of dirt, or if the cut keeps getting re-injured, healing can’t happen.
 What is needed is to remove whatever is blocking the healing.
 The same is true with an emotional wound.
-EMDR addresses the brain’s information processing system that has gotten blocked by the disturbing memory, which causes the emotional wound to remain open.
-Once the block is removed through EMDR therapy, healing can take place.
+EMDR therapy addresses the brain’s information processing system that has gotten blocked by the disturbing memory, which causes the emotional wound to remain open.
+Once the block is removed, healing can take place.